May 20, 2024 by Samantha Wilson

 Builder: Christopher Jones

-The ones who trust the magic of ‘beginnings’ are the ones who have the courage to put a full stop to their suffering.
-And that was how the Pilgrims set out to start afresh in the New World, wishing for a better life.
-The cultural icon in the history of the United States - Mayflower, carried the English Separatists and Puritans (Pilgrims), from Plymouth, a port on the southern coast of England to the other side of Atlantic - Massachusetts, their “New World.”
-This journey made the Mayflower an icon of European colonization.
-The Mayflower crew spent the winter with the pilgrims, living on the ship, and sailed back to England on April 5, 1621 and arrived on May 6, 1621.
+The ones who trust the magic of beginnings are the ones who have the courage to put a full stop to their suffering.
+And that was how 120 Pilgrims set out to start afresh in the New World in 1620, wishing for a better life.
+A cultural icon in the history of the United States, the Mayflower carried the English Separatists from Plymouth, a port on the southern coast of England, to the other side of the Atlantic, to Massachusetts, their “New World.”
+The Mayflower crew of 30 spent the winter with the 102 passengers, living aboard, then sailed back to England on April 5, 1621, making landfall on May 6, 1621.

 HMS Victory